Overview of FBT (3 phases)

 - Exposure and Response Therapy (ERP) therapist addressing obsessive-compulsive disorder (OCD) or symptoms

-- Adolescent therapist addressing comorbid anxiety, depression, self-esteem, or interpersonal issues
+- Adolescent therapists addressing comorbid anxiety, depression, self-esteem, or interpersonal issues

 The biggest problems I have encountered occur when individual therapists focus on coaching the adolescent to individuate and stand up to parents.
 This is inconsistent with the early stage of FBT, which requires the parents to be empowered to make all food decisions for an adolescent who is incapable of making reasonable decisions about food given their brain starvation.
 In FBT we don’t encourage independence in eating until the teen shows they can handle it.
 Similarly problematic are providers who educate the adolescent about his parents being too “enmeshed.”